This might bear a resemblance to the final shot of 'The Shining', but it's actually one of the oldest images in our archive.

 Taken in 2018, performing artist Blaze Tarsha was pictured in front of her 19th-century counterpart, Miss La La at the Cirque Fernando by Degas.

-Which takes us to 2019, and our recently announced Artist in Residence, Rosalind Nashishibi pictured outside the Gallery; the first artist of our newly launched Modern and Contemporary Programme.
+Which takes us to 2019, with Artist in Residence, Rosalind Nashashibi pictured outside the Gallery, marking the launch of the new Modern and Contemporary Programme.